HackRF devices ship with firmware on the SPI flash memory. The firmware can be updated with a USB cable and host computer.

 After writing the firmware to SPI flash, you may need to reset the HackRF device by pressing the RESET button or by unplugging it and plugging it back in.

-If you get an error that mentions HACKRF_ERROR_NOT_FOUND, check out the FAQ.
-It’s often a permissions problem that can be quickly solved.
+If you get an error that mentions HACKRF_ERROR_NOT_FOUND, it is often a permissions problem on your OS.

 Only if Necessary: DFU Boot¶